SPA: Spanish

 SPA 102.
 Elementary Spanish II.
 3 Credits.

 Continuation of the fundamentals of Spanish geared to facilitate the development of functional proficiency at the novice level in listening, speaking, reading, and writing skills.
 Introduction to Spanish and Latin American culture through readings and discussion.
-Must satisfy specified PREREQ or pass language placement exam.
+Must satisfy specified prerequisite or pass language placement exam.

 SPA 199.
 Spanish Transfer Credits.
 1-10 Credits.

-Spanish Transfer Credits.
+Spanish Transfer Credits

-Repeatable for Credit.
+Repeatable for credit.

 SPA 201.
 Intermediate Spanish I. 3 Credits.

 Spanish with an emphasis on proficiency development at the intermediate level.
 Elements of grammar and pronunciation are introduced in class and via laboratory work.
 Literary and journalistic readings are utilized as a basis for writing assignments and class discussions in Spanish.
-Must satisfy specified PREREQ or pass language placement exam.
+Must satisfy specified prerequisite or pass language placement exam.

 SPA 202.
 Intermediate Spanish II.
 3 Credits.

 Continuation of Spanish with an emphasis on proficiency development at the intermediate level.
 Elements of grammar and pronunciation are introduced in class and via laboratory work.
 Literary and journalistic readings are utilized as a basis for writing assignments and class discussions in Spanish.
-Must satisfy specified PREREQ or pass language placement exam.
+Must satisfy specified prerequisite or pass language placement exam.

 SPA 250.
 Intermediate Spanish for Reading.
 3 Credits.